-Not long after the Harare colloquium Anthony Lester OC (who had been in Bangalore and Harare and is a leading force in this movement) sought, in effect, to persuade the English Appeal to the principles of the Bangalore court of statement.
+After the Harare Colloquium and before the meeting in Banjul, one of the regular participants in this series, Mr Anthony Lester QC sought to persuade the English Court of Appeal to principles of the Bangalore accept the Statement.
 That distinguished Court would go only part of the way.
-In Regina v Secretary of State for the Home Department; ex parte Brind and Ors 4 the question was whether a declaration by the Secretary of State requiring United Kingdom broadcasters to refrain from broadcasting words spoken by alleged Irish terrorists was ultra vires and unlawful.
-Amongst other arguments, it was claimed that the directive, made under the Broadcasting Act 1981 contravened article 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms.
-Divisional Court dismissed the challenge.
+In Regina v Secretary of State for the Home Department; ex parte Brind and Ors 18 the question was whether a declaration by the United Kingdom Home State requiring United Kingdom broadcasters to refrain from broadcasting words spoken by alleged Irish terrorists was ultra vires and unlawful.
+Amongst other arguments, was claimed that the directive, made under the Broadcasting Act 1981 (UK), contravened article 10 of the European Convention for the Protection of Human Rights and Fundamental The Divisional Court dismissed the challenge.
 So did the Court of Appeal.
-It held that the European Convention was not incorporated by statute into English domestic Accordingly, its provisions were not applicable as a rule of statutory construction except to help resolve ambiguity in primary legislation of the United Kingdom, subsequently.
-Such a limited utility was explained upon the presumption that Parliament would endeavour to legislate consistently with the United Kingdom's treaty obligations Otherwise, where powers were provided by once entered.
-Parliament to permit the Executive Government to make subordinate legislation, and expressed in language which was unambiguous, the court would not presume that such powers were intended to be limited by the terms of the convention.

-These remarks were, in one sense obiter dicta.
-The Court of Appeal held that the empowering language of the Broadcasting Act was clear and unambiguous.
-That alone might be said to justify its conclusion that the terms of the European Convention were not relevant to the Court's determination of the application.
-In 1967, Diplock LJ had said: 5
+It held that the European Convention was not incorporated by statute into English domestic law.
+Accordingly, its provisions were applicable as a rule of statutory construction except to help resolve ambiguity in primary legislation of the United Kingdom, enacted subsequently.
+Such a limited utility was explained upon the presumption that Parliament would endeavour to legislate consistently with the United Kingdom's treaty obligations once entered.
+Otherwise, where powers provided by Parliament to permit the Executive Government to make subordinate legislation, and expressed in language which was unambiguous, the court would not presume that such powers were intended to be limited by the terms of the convention.
+These remarks were, in one sense obiter The Court of Appeal held that the empowering dicta.
+Broadcasting Act clear was language of the unambiquous.
+That alone might be said to justify its conclusion that the terms of the European Convention were not relevant to Court's determination of the the application.
+In 1967, Diplock LJ had said:19

-"If the terms of the legislation are clear and unambiguous, they must be given effect to, whether or not they carry out Her Majesty's treaty obligations."
+"If the terms of the legislation are clear and unambiguous, they must be given effect to, whether or not they carry out Her Majesty's treaty obligations..."